alturismo/xteve_g2g_owi/README.md

 some small script lines cause i personally use tvheadend and get playlist for xteve and cp xml data to tvheadend plex and/or emby direct epg update after guide2go update (no wait for scheduled tasks, trigger more often, ...)

+Reverse Proxy rewrite to a sep xml file for cached icons, images, ...

 so, credits to the programmers, i just putted this together in a docker to fit my needs